elip55/eli_pacheco_resume/README.md

 This program MUST be executed in python3.x.

-- INSTRUCTIONS -
+# - INSTRUCTIONS -
 -----------------------
-# Simply run this program locally.
+Simply run this program locally.
-# Once the program is interpreted and executed, a .txt document will be written locally, as my resume.
+Once the program is interpreted and executed, a .txt document will be written locally, as my resume.
-# The .txt document will be saved in the same directory as the program.
+#he .txt document will be saved in the same directory as the program.